mkalmousli/FloatingMute/README.md

 ## Usage
 - Tap the floating button to mute or unmute.
 - Drag it to move it.
-- Long press to disable the it.
+- Long press to hide it.
 - The notification allows you to hide and show it at any time.
 - You can also quit the app by tapping on 'exit' in the notification.
 - Tap on the notification to open the app so you can change the settings.